 The Seaton is a small lively river about ten miles in length, starting on the lower slopes of Bodmin Moor near Crows Nest and flowing down past Merrymeet, Menheniot and Hessenford, through The Seaton Valley Country Park before reaching the sea at Seaton.

 A grand river and valley that forms almost the entire 50 mile border between Devon and Cornwall except for a few miles from its source to the north coast cliffs.
 The river has some 20 road crossings, including some medieval stone bridges.
 The oldest bridge still in use is at Horsebridge three miles north-east of Callington, built in 1437, and the next oldest is at Greystone Bridge near Lawhitton built in 1439.
 Gunnislake New Bridge was built in 1520 by Sir Piers Edgcumbe, the owner of Cotehele House and Mount Edgcumbe.
 The Gunnislake bridge was a main route into south east Cornwall and the lowest bridge over the Tamar until the Tamar Bridge at Saltash was built in 1961.
-The river winds its way from east of Morwenstow near Bude in the north, through Tamar Lake, down through Bridgerule, past North Tamerton and Boyton, under Druxton Bridge at Bridgetown before it is joined by the River Ottery at Nether Bridge, and soon after by the River Kensey.
+The river winds its way from east of Morwenstow near Bude in the north, through Tamar Lake, down through Bridgerule, joined by the River Deer and the River Claw, past North Tamerton and Boyton, under Druxton Bridge at Bridgetown before it is joined by the River Ottery at Nether Bridge, and soon after by the River Carey and River Kensey.
 Then on past the town of Launceston, with its hill-top castle, under Polson Bridge which carries the A388 and Dunheved Bridge which carries the A30, southwards through wide water meadows, under Greystone Bridge, and between high cliffs, through woods where it is joined by the River Inny.
 Passing under Horsebridge on its way to towards the village of Gunnislake, with it seven arched bridge, and where it becomes tidal.
 Then continuing south, down past the port of Morwellham on the Devon side, with its water-wheels and mines, round a large loop and under the grand viaduct at Calstock.
 The river becomes wider and slower from here, past the lush little market gardens, and Cotehele House on the Cornish bank, on past the tiny Halton quay and overlooked by Pentillie Castle, and passing by the pretty little village of Cargreen.
 Soon after which, the river Tavy, rushing down from Dartmoor, joins forces with the Tamar, before flowing gracefully under Brunel's famous railway bridge at Saltash.
 An ancient highway crossed the estuary by means of a ferry until the building of the road bridge in 1961.
 The River Lynher adds its waters here, then with Devonport Dockyard on one side and Torpoint on the other, the river Tamar finally flows out into Plymouth sound at Cremyll with Mount Edgcumbe watching from the Cornish side.